bitfocus/companion-pi/README.md

 ### v2.4.2

+It used to be possible to install v2.4.2, but this now has issues which cause the build to fail.
+This is not trivial to resolve, and is not something we support doing

 If you want to install v2.4.2, the script from above can be used with a couple of extra steps

 * `sudo git clone https://github.com/bitfocus/companion.git -b stable-2.4 stable-2.4 /usr/local/src/companion`